Searchbreed

 Cardigan Welsh Corgis need moderate grooming — brush 2-3x weekly, bathe monthly, nail trims regularly.
 Their double coat sheds heavily, especially during two seasonal coat-blows per year.

-The Corgi with the tail. ~700-900 kcal/day.
+The Corgi with the tail.
+Calorie needs vary with size, age, neuter status, and activity.
 Same back concerns as the Pembroke.
 Key nutrients to look for: glucosamine, omega-3, fiber (for satiety).
 Avoid: high-calorie fillers.

 Cardigan Welsh Corgis are generally suitable for first-time owners with basic commitment.
 They're affectionate, loyal, smart.
 Plan for consistent training from day one.